GrayXu/NCBI-SuppMat-Spider/readme.md

 - some trival bugs
-  - [ ] download nad check progress bar depends on the number of files instead of the size of files (hard to fix)
+  - [ ] download and check progress bar depends on the number of files instead of the size of files (hard to fix)
   - [ ] can't handle csv or tsv files with wrong suffix (e.g. a \*.xls file but in csv formats, which is a bug from NCBI DB)

 ## some warning notes